MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 ## Next steps

 - Register your cluster with Azure.
-See [Manage Azure registration](../manage/manage-azure-registration.md).
+See [Connect Azure Stack HCI to Azure](register-with-azure).
 - Do a final validation of the cluster.
 See [Validate an Azure Stack HCI cluster](validate.md)